th-neu/lairad/README.md

 <!-- ENVIRONMENT FILE-->
 ### Environment File Settings
-At least one database (sqlite3 or mariadb at the moment).
+Settings for the database (sqlite3 or mariadb at the moment).
-Endpoint for llama-cpp-python
+</br>Settings for API Endpoint for llama-cpp-python.
-The Endpoint for koboldcpp API does not work at the moment.

 ```sh
 ## Secret App key